JamesSaxon/jamessaxon.github.io/_posts/2021-10-05-wifi-setups.md

   are good at dumping heat (power) into water, they do not penetrate deep _into_ it (see [here][microwave-physics]).
-Since you want to heat your whole bowl of rice and not just toast it, history stumbled on 2.45&nbsp;GHz for microwave ovens.
+Since you want to heat your whole bowl of rice and not just toast its surface, history stumbled on 2.45&nbsp;GHz for microwave ovens.

 What is the meaning of all this?